Reichsbürger movement: 2022 investigations and arrests

-Police connections with movement
+Police connections with Reichsbürger movement

 There were renewed calls for more serious measures against the movement in 2016, including revocation of firearms permits and seizure of their weapons, following disciplinary action against police officers allegedly connected to the movement.
 On 27 October 2016, a Bavarian Police officer was suspended from duty because of his connections to one of the Reichsbürger movements.
 There have been allegations of similar kind against other police officers in different states of Germany as well.

 List of groups

 The following is a non-exhaustive list of KRRs that have received media coverage.